ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 ---
 layout: doc
 title: Why you should use Flex rather than Tire
+alias_index: true
 ---

 # {{ page.title }}

 I wrote this page because it looks like it is still not very clear what flex does and what are the differences with Tire (as you can read [here](http://stackoverflow.com/questions/14517686/integrating-elasticsearch-with-activerecord)), and also because I honestly think that if you are serious with elasticsearch, you have plenty of reasons to use Flex rather than Tire.

+You will find here a detailed analysis of the main difference between the 2 projects: if you want just a quick overview, you can jump to the [comparison table](#flex_vs_tire_comparison).

 > __Notice__: Being the author of Flex, it's difficult not being biased, but I will try to present the facts that support my opinion.
 Please, correct me if I am wrong or imprecise and I will fix any eventual mistake right away.
 Thanks.